FreePYQ logoFreePYQ

 Explanation:

 This question concerns the 2025 Bihar Legislative Assembly election results.
 The Bharatiya Janata Party (BJP), option B, won the most seats, reflecting its strong performance in recent state elections.
 Other parties like the RJD (D) and JD(U) (A) were part of alliances but did not individually secure the highest seat count.
 The Indian National Congress (C) has historically had limited influence in Bihar.
-The key is recognizing the BJP's dominant electoral position in 2025 Bihar.
+Key point: recognizing the BJP's dominant electoral position in 2025 Bihar.

 Question 89